MyHeritage: MyHeritage DNA

+In May 2019, MyHeritage launched the MyHeritage DNA Health test, a test that provides comprehensive health reports to consumers.
+In December 2020, MyHeritage launched a feature called "Genetic Groups", which pinpoints precise ancestor locations to 2,114 geographic regions based on ancestral events and complements the Ethnicity Estimate.
+An update to the Ethnicity Estimate was originally planned for 2021 but has since been delayed.

+In October 23–24, 2023, MyHeritage removed the chromosome browser and matching segment info without any statement.
+In October 26, MyHeritage restored functionality of the chromosome browser.

+Photo tools

+MyHeritage has included on its website a series of image-editing tools, offering from restoration to colorization and animation of images, with some of them using artificial intelligence, like the Photo Enhancer and MyHeritage In Color, both launched in 2020, and the Photo Repair, launched in 2021.

 Deep Nostalgia

 Deep Nostalgia is an AI-powered service that allows users to create lifelike animations of faces in still photos.
-Released in February 2021, it attracted attention online.
+Released in February 2021, it attracted attention online, resulting in the creation of nearly dozens of millions of animations.

+AI Time Machine

+MyHeritage released AI Time Machine, a feature that uses text-to-image AI technology to produce photos of a person in various time periods throughout history, as well as social cultures, in November 2022.
+This tool uses technology licensed from Astria, an Israeli start-up focused on customized AI image generation.

-Other projects
+Pro bono projects

+Tribal Quest

 The Tribal Quest Expedition project is MyHeritage's pro bono project to record the family histories of tribal peoples.
 It also has a program to match descendants of Holocaust survivors with property taken from their family.
+The project has been carried out four times, documenting Nenets people in Siberia, Himba people in Namibia, the Achuar people in Ecuador and the Karim, Yokoim and Chimbu peoples in Papua New Guinea in 2016.

+DNA Quest

+DNA Quest is a pro bono campaign launched by MyHeritage in 2018 with the aim of helping reunite adoptees with their biological families, donating 15,000 at-home DNA kits for this cause; this initiative was renewed in 2019, offering an additional 5,000 DNA kits and for a third time in 2023, offering an additional 5,000 DNA kits to eligible participants.

 Awards and recognition

 In 2013, MyHeritage was selected by Globes as the most promising Israeli startup for 2013–2014.
 The company was ranked number one out of a possible 4,800 startups.
 Also in 2013, Deloitte ranked MyHeritage among the top 10 fastest-growing companies from Europe, the Middle East, and Africa (EMEA) on the Deloitte Fast 500 list.

 On April 18, 2018, MyHeritage was listed on the 6th place among the list of 50 most promising startups in Israel, published by the business newspaper Calcalist.